Taaitaaiger/jlrs/README.md

 program.

 With all these things in hand, it is time to call `Session::execute`.
-This method works just like `Runtime::session` does: it takes closure with a single argument, a mutable reference to an `ExecutionContext`.
+This method works just like `Julia::session` does: it takes closure with a single argument, a mutable reference to an `ExecutionContext`.
 Besides letting you copy data from Julia to Rust with `ExecutionContext::try_unbox`, you will need this reference when calling functions using the `Call` trait.

-Both `Runtime::session` and `Session::execute` have generic return types, which lets you easily return the results of your computations.
+Both `Julia::session` and `Session::execute` have generic return types, which lets you easily return the results of your computations.
 As a simple example, this is how you can add two numbers: